kondokuro/PyMazeing/README.md

 #### factory
 The functions and classes in this module are used to create mazes and their inner structures.

+##### Forge
+This class is used to manually build a maze from scratch.
+It has simple methods to extend the areas of the maze and it will provide the state of the current maze.

 ##### Conjure Maze
 Creates a single complete maze based on the following parameters